 Admission is FREE for the Isle of Wight Bus & Coach Museum

-We would suggest that you purchase our Guide Book which is only £4.50
+We would suggest that you purchase our Souvenir Guide priced at £4.50

 With the arrival of the Civility Stage Coach we have produced a new booklet available from the Museum Shop priced at £4.50.